ELIGIBILITY AND PROCEDURES

-- Send the original Insurance Enrollment and Change Form (Form-1) to the GIC.
+- Send the original Employment Status Change Form (Form-1A) to the GIC.

-- If the retiree and/or his/her spouse is age 65 or over, instruct the retiree and/or his/her spouse to go to Social Security to find out about their Medicare eligibility.
-If eligible for Part A for free, the retiree and/or spouse must enroll in Medicare Part A and Part B. Be sure the retiree indicates their Medicare plan choice in the Retirement Section of the Form-1 with the date of retirement.
+- Be sure the date of retirement is indicated on the Employment Status Change Form (Form-1A).
+If the employee and/or his/her spouse is age 65 or over, instruct the employee and/or his/her spouse to contact Social Security to find out about their Medicare eligibility.
+If eligible for Part A for free, the employee and/or spouse must enroll in Medicare Part A and Part B. Advise the employee that the GIC will send him/her a package and form to select his/her Medicare plan.

-Advise the employee that the GIC will direct bill him/her for the premium until the GIC can arrange to have premiums deducted from their pension, usually in three or four months.
+Advise the retiring employee that the GIC will direct bill him/her for the premium until the GIC can arrange to have premiums deducted from their pension, usually in three or four months.